sajitha-03/Used_Car_Price/README.md

 ## Problem Statement

 Given a dataset of used car attributes such as year, model, manufacturer, condition, title_status and other key features, predict the price of a used car.
-In additon, analyze and recommend what features influence the car price.
+Addtionally, analyze and recommend what features influence the car price.

 ## Data Understanding

 Explore the dataset to find the key features and the target variable included.
 Try to eyeball relationship of target variable with each of the key features.
 Identify missing and invalid values and the outliers from the dataset.
 Identify the columns that can be dropped from a modeling perspective.

 - Find how big the dataset is
-- identify and drop duplicates
+- Identify and drop duplicates
-- identify columns to be dropped - id, VIN
+- Identify columns to be dropped - id, VIN
-- visualize the relationionship of price with other features
+- Visualize the relationionship of price with other features
-- identify unique values in categorical features and drop columns with large number of unique values
+- Identify unique values in categorical features and drop columns with large number of unique values
 - Drop outliers from price column
 - Keep recent data up to 4 decades